 Val Saint Lambert Crystal Faceted Globe Pendant Lamp

-Materials: Chromed metal (iron) frame.
+Materials: Chromed metal (iron) frame and ring.
 2 half globes made of crystal moulded/pressed clear faceted glass.
+Chrome ornamental nut.
+Chrome chain and canopy.
 Bakelite socket.

 Chain Length: 60 cm / 23.62”